Lightning-Universe/lightning-flash/docs/source/general/serve.rst

 The :func:`~flash.core.serve.decorators.expose` is a python decorator extending the decorated function with the ``de-serialization``, ``serialization`` steps.

-.. note:: Grid Serve was designed this way to enable several models to be chained together by removing the decorator.
+.. note:: Flash Serve was designed this way to enable several models to be chained together by removing the decorator.

 The :func:`~flash.core.serve.decorators.expose` function takes 2 arguments: